 – At least twenty years have passed since their death

-BHWHG can support individuals or organisations who seek to celebrate women or locations important to women in Brighton and Hove in the past
+BHWHG may support individuals or organisations who seek to celebrate women or locations important to women in Brighton and Hove in the past

 – The Group has diverse relevant experience and can provide practical advice